Grazfather/sexp.nvim/README.md

 ## Mappings

-All default mappings can be changed via the `g:sexp_mappings` variable.
+All default mappings can be changed via the `mappings` table in `opts` passed when you call `setup`.
 Every mapping is available as a `<Plug>` mapping, which may be used for any purpose.

 Users who desire more explicit, opt-in configuration should refer to `:help sexp-explicit-mappings`.